numalariamodeling/FE-2023-examples/README.md

           if step == 'pickup':
               sweep_variables = ['Run_Number'] # for times when you add additional items to the pickup, you can add more sweep variables here
           ```
         - To use the "step" system we will want to also modify our analyzers run statement.
 Assuming you included only the default report, `InsetChart`, in your burnin then you will want to run only that analyzer for the burnin step.
-For the pickup you will likely want to include a version of the summary report we've been using so we'll include that in the pickup step in the analyzer.
+For the pickup you will likely also want to include a version of the summary report we've been using so we'll include that in the pickup step in the analyzer.
 Notice that these are largely the same as how we were calling them previously, with the addition of a `start_year` parameter.
 This functionality has been in the actual analyzer the whole time, but we hadn't referenced it; however, it becomes more important as we think about time in serialization.
 This allows us to essentially set the date for for the simulation outputs such that our burnin will end in 2023 (and such should start the number of `serialize_years` prior) and the pickup will start where the burnin leaves off in 2023.
+The simulations themselves have no linkage to real time; rather, they track simulation timesteps.
+Applying the the year in the analyzer in this way is simply meant to turn those simulation timesteps into a more understandable framework for our work.
 We then run the analyzer based on the step we set above.
 We can keep the basic plotter after this just to get an idea of what is going on in our simulations.
+            - **Note: In certain cases, such as monitoring PfPR across all simulation time, you will also want to include a summary report (or another report) in the burnin.
+Be thoughtful about the questions you are trying to address and what reports you'll need at each step, there is no one right way!**

           ```py
           with Platform('SLURM_LOCAL',job_directory=jdir) as platform: